[Originally published: January 29, 2020. Updated: November 24, 2020.]

 COVID-19 upended daily life in the United States this year as SARS-CoV-2, the virus spreading the disease, swept across the country.
 The U.S. declared a national emergency in March, and Americans adjusted to strict guidelines, cancelled activities and closures, and mandates to stay home.
-Now some people have returned to work and schools are implementing strategies for reopening safely.
-But the conversation continues about how to avoid new surges of COVID-19 infections.
+As winter approaches, the virus is surging again, and the conversation continues about how to contain it.

-Scientists and public health officials are working as quickly as possible to find answers to key questions about how the disease is transmitted and why some cases are more severe than others, while they investigate treatments and a potential vaccine.
+Scientists and public health officials are working as quickly as possible to find answers to key questions about how the disease affects the body and why some cases are more severe than others while they continue to investigate solutions.

 Below is a list of five things you should know about the coronavirus outbreak.

 1. What we know about COVID-19 is changing rapidly

 The number of people infected by the disease continues to change every day.
 While the impact of the disease varies by location, there are now more than 58.7 million confirmed cases of people with COVID-19 around the globe and more than 1.3 million people have died from the disease, according to the WHO.
 (While some news sources report different numbers, the WHO provides official counts of confirmed cases once a day.)

 The Centers for Disease Control and Prevention (CDC) provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 12.1 million and estimating more than 255,000 deaths.
 (If there are any discrepancies, data provided by state public health departments should be considered the most up to date, according to the agency).